WXWizard1013/ThermalPeak/README.md

 | Resolves YES | $1.00 | oracle settles | +$33.29 profit |
 | Resolves NO | $0.00 | oracle settles | −$9.38 loss |

 **SL loss is capped at threshold** — if price crashes past the 30% SL level between polls, the recorded loss is capped at 30% × kelly (not the actual poll price).
 Simulates a real limit stop order that fills at the threshold, not wherever price happens to be 3 minutes later.
+SL alert shows `Exit: 12.6%` — the actual simulated exit price — not the noisy poll price.

 **Breakeven stop** — once UPnL reaches +30% AND spread ≤ 5¢, the SL automatically moves to entry price.
 Spread gate prevents noise triggering on thin markets.
 SL alert shows `breakeven (N★)` to distinguish from a standard `30% (N★)` stop.